Morzomb/All-jellyfin-media-server/README.md

     <img src="image/vpn2.png">
 </div>

-3. Select manual configuration of NordVPN :
+3. You can now take your login and password for the gluetun container :

 <div style="text-align: center">
     <img src="image/vpn3.png">